zliibbe/frontend-mod-1-prework/README.md

-# Front-End Mod 1 Pre-work Guide
+# Front-End Mod 1 Pre-work

 This repository will guide you through the Mod 1 Pre-work for the Front-End program at Turing. **Read this page thoroughly** to find the instructions for getting your computer setup and getting started.